ADGEfficiency/dsr-rl/PITCHME.md

 ---
 ### Discounting

-Future is uncertain - stochastic environment
+Future is uncertain
+- stochastic environment

-Matches human thinking - hyperbolic discounting
+Matches human thinking
+- hyperbolic discounting

+Finance
-Finance - time value of money
+- time value of money

+Makes the maths works
-Makes return for infinite horizon problems finite
+- return for infinite horizon problems finite

 If our discount rate is $[0,1)$ then we can make the sum of an infinite series finite (known as a geometric series)